 The alpha parameter was introduced as a solution to the ReLUs dead neuron problems such that the gradients will not be zero at any time during training.

-Leaky ReLU function is nearly identical to the standard ReLU function.
-The Leaky ReLU sacrifices hard-zero sparsity for a gradient which is potentially more robust during optimization.
+The leaky ReLU function is nearly identical to the standard ReLU function.
+The Leaky ReLU sacrifices hard-zero sparsity for a gradient that is potentially more robust during optimization.
 Alpha is a fixed parameter(float >= 0.).

 The Leaky ReLU has a non-zero gradient over its entire domain, unlike the standard ReLU function.